zgompert/TimemaRW/README.md

 }
 ```

 I then called "genotypes" for the "SV" on scaffold 500 (PCA and k-means clustering).
 I asked whether SV genotype is associated with performnance (see [lmSV.R](lmSV.R)).
 There is evidence of a negative association with 15 d weight on RW, 15 and 21 d weight on C, and a positive association with survival on C. The survival effect on C appears to be sex-specific, with a greater effect in males.
 In contrast, the weight effect in C appears to be stronger in females.
+I updated this file to include model comparison with AIC for models with versus with sex and source host effects.

 ## Gene flow-selection balance for the SV locus in *T. knulli*